Sovan Sarkar Lab

 Picture

-Miriam Korsgen received her BSc in Biochemistry and Molecular Medicine from the University of Nottingham in UK, where she received the best student award in her graduating class.
-She received the BBSRC-funded MIBTP PhD studentship, and will be joining the lab in September 2021.
-She is interested in studying the regulation of autophagy using human pluripotent stem cell-based platforms.
+Miriam Korsgen received her BSc in Biochemistry and Molecular Medicine from the University of Notthingham in UK, where she received the best student award in her graduating class.
+She is currently a PhD student, having received the BBSRC and University of Birmingham funded MIBTP PhD studentship.
+She is working on the regulation and metabolic functions of autophagy using human embryonic stem cell-based platforms.

 Picture